Bobby Brazier left red in the face after unexpected admission live on Strictly

-Bobby Brazier left red in the face after extremely honest admission during Strictly live show
+Strictly’s Bobby Brazier left red in the face after extremely honest admission live on air

 ‘We’re going to halt it there,’ Claudia Winkleman told an embarrassed-looking Brazier